Skip to content

 except LifxError as e:

-# Continue with other lights even if one fails
+# Continue with other devices even if one fails

 continue